admon84/screeps-autonomous-framework/README.md

 # Screeps TypeScript Starter - Extended Version

-A barebones starter kit for writing your own Screeps bot/AI.
+An extension of the Screeps TypeScript Starter for developing your own Screeps bot/AI.

 Functionally this bot includes the same basic features covered in the [Screeps Tutorial](https://screeps.com/a/#!/sim/tutorial).
 - Harvester, Upgrader, and Builder roles